Paul Broughton: Coaching career

-Post-playing Broughton coached the St. George Dragons in third grade and reserve grade (three premierships 1962-1964) and went on to become the club's chairman of selectors in 1968.
+Post-playing Broughton coached the St. George Dragons in third grade and reserve grade (three premierships 1962–1964) and went on to become the club's chairman of selectors in 1968.
 He later worked for the NSWRFL before a season coaching Brisbane's Brothers club in 1974.
 The following season Broughton returned to Sydney with the Balmain club, whom he coached from 1975 to 1976, then Newtown from 1977 to the fifth game of 1978, after which a major internal upheaval caused him, along with reserve grade coach Dave Bolton, to be dismissed in favour of St. George legend (and ex-Jet) Johnny Raper and Bob Carnegie.

 After coaching Broughton worked as New South Wales Rugby League development officer.

 Following the removal of the Gold Coast Chargers from the newly established National Rugby League at the end of the 1998 season, Broughton worked towards the foundation of the Titans, and has been described as "the Godfather of Gold Coast rugby league".
 The Titans annual award for best and fairest player is named the Paul Broughton Medal in his honour.

 Personal life and death

-Broughton received the Medal of the Order of Australia (OAM) in the 2017 Queen's Birthday Honours "for services to rubgy league, and to the community."
+Broughton received the Medal of the Order of Australia (OAM) in the 2017 Queen's Birthday Honours "for services to rugby league, and to the community."
 He died in December 2022, at the age of 91.